vmware-nsx/eval-docs-ids-ips/README.md

 ## Disclaimer
 This lab provides and leverages common pen-test tools including Metasploit as well as purposfully vulnerable workloads built using Vulhub (https://github.com/vulhub/vulhub) .
 Please only use these tools for the intended purpose of completing the PoC, isolate the lab enviornment properly from any other environment and discard when the PoC has been completed.

-Below is a diagram of what is deployed as part of the solution and you simply need to have an existing vSphere environment running that is managed by vCenter Server and with enough resources (CPU, Memory and Storage) to deploy this "Nested" lab

 ## Changelog